 The Library offers a home delivery service for county residents who are unable to visit the Library due to age, disability or illness.
 This unique service helps us extend our services beyond the Library’s four walls.

 Library staff work closely with HomeLibrary patrons to identify the library resources they are most interested in.
 This may include books, audio books, videos, or music CDs.
 Library materials are then selected and delivered by library staff to the patron’s home.
 Items are selected based on patron requests and preferences, and are delivered once a month on Wednesdays.

 Staff can also assist patrons with setting up their devices so they can download titles from our free e-book collection through the Washington Anytime Library.

 Services like these can be lifeline for citizens who are shut in.
 Many users of home delivery services are longtime library patrons, who, through no fault of their own, can no longer visit the library.
 This service restores that connection.

 This free, personalized service is available to residents of the unincorporated area of Jefferson County, those who live outside Port Townsend City limits.
 To inquire about HomeLibrary Service or for more information, call the library or click here to enroll online.More »

 The Jefferson County Library Board of Trustees recently conducted a search to fill the vacancy left when Trustee Marilyn Mitchell completed her second five-year term in March, 2015.
 Marilyn was a terrific asset to the board and the years she dedicated to serving the library are deeply appreciated.

-The Board seeks someone who has an interest in public libraries, knowledge of public finance, sound judgment, a knowledge of or an interest in non-profit fundraising, an ability to work cooperatively with others and a commitment to public service.
+The Trustees sought someone who has an interest in public libraries, knowledge of public finance, sound judgment, a knowledge of or an interest in non-profit fundraising, an ability to work cooperatively with others and a commitment to public service.

 The library will close from May 13 – June 2, 2013 to move back to the newly remodeled library.
 The library will reopen to the public on Monday, June 3, 2013 at 10:00 am.
 More »